No tricks for businesses that invest at home, Russia's Siluanov says

 “Don’t guzzle them away.
 Don’t invest them in whatever foreign assets.
 Spend them here.”

-The minister said that he and Shokhin, a former deputy prime minister who now heads the Russian Union of Industrialists and Entrepreneurs, had discussed policies to create favourable conditions for business.
+The minister said that he and Shokhin, a former deputy prime minister who now heads the Russian Union of Industrialists and Entrepreneurs, had discussed policies to create favorable conditions for business.

 “For some reason, (business leaders) think we are trying to confiscate, to trick them, to take steps to take away their additional profits,” Siluanov said.